 The algae is a great source of fiber, which helps with digestion, makes you feel full, and aids in the absorption of other nutrients.

-Even minor deficiency in iodine can result in extreme fatigue, poor immune function, mood swings or other behavioral issues, and obesity as your thyroid struggles to cope.
-The nutritional value of seaweed that includes being naturally anti-inflammatory is a bonus for each of these conditions whether they’re caused by too little iodine or not.
+Even a minor deficiency in iodine can result in extreme fatigue, poor immune function, mood swings or other behavioral issues, and obesity as your thyroid struggles to cope.
+The nutritional value of seaweed (which includes being naturally anti-inflammatory) is a bonus for each of these conditions, whether they’re caused by too little iodine or not.

 Seaweed is a great food to eat post-illness (in soup, salad, or shakes) to help get your body back on track and replace the nutrients you lose when you’re sick.